 Never put mercury-containing items in the trash, outdoors or down drains.

 When products that contain mercury are thrown away, they end up at landfills, incinerators or waste water treatment plants where the mercury can enter the environment.
 Many cities and towns collect mercury-containing items at their household hazardous waste collection centers or one-day events.
-Call your town or 1-866-9MERCURY (1-866-963-7287) to find out more.
+Call your town to find out more.

 Never touch or vacuum spilled mercury.